Quiz: What is my child’s play personality?

 A Parent’s Guide to Social-Emotional Learning for Kids

-Empathy, self-reflection, impulse control, and conflict resolution—those are just a few of the skills kids develop through social-emotional learning (SEL).
+Empathy, self-reflection, impulse control, and conflict resolution — those are just a few of the skills kids develop through SEL.
 Working on SEL helps kids build Character, one of the 5 C’s at the heart of the Begin Approach to helping kids thrive in school and life.
-And that’s good, because kids with strong Character tend to behave better, do better in school, and experience less distress overall.

-• A study of over 270,000 kids found that teaching social-emotional skills improves social behavior and academic performance, as well as decreasing distress
+• A study of over 270,000 kids found that teaching social-emotional skills improves social behavior and academic performance, as well as decreases distress.

 As caregivers, we want to help our kids develop the social skills they need to thrive not only in their childhoods but also well beyond.
 Social-emotional learning is an important part of the answer.